ViTaMIn: Learning Contact-Rich Tasks Through Robot-Free Visuo-Tactile Manipulation Interface

 where

 here \( \tau \) is a learnable temperature parameter.

-Different from ~\citet{george2024vital}, where they directly apply the CLIP loss on the time-aligned visuo-tactile images $I_{V}^{k}$, we instead fuse the tactile observation with a masked current image to predict the future image.
-We made this choice for two main reasons.
-First, in ~\citet{george2024vital}, the tactile representation is conditioned on proprioceptive states, which are unavailable in our dataset before the success of SLAM.
-Second, since different tasks may have varying images but similar tactile observations, fusing a masked current image helps the network learn a more expressive tactile representation with less confusion.
-Without sufficient masking, however, the alignment becomes trivial.
+Different from ~\cite{george2024vital}, where they directly apply the CLIP loss on the time-aligned visuo-tactile images, we instead fuse the tactile observation with a masked current image to predict the future image.
+We make this choice for two main reasons.
+First, in ~\cite{george2024vital}, the tactile representation is conditioned on proprioceptive states, which are unavailable in our dataset before the success of SLAM.
+Second, since different tasks may have varying images but similar tactile observations, fusing a masked current image helps the network learn a more expressive tactile representation.
+Without sufficient masking, the alignment becomes trivial.